Applied-Scientific-Research/onbody/README.md

 262144  | 4096  | 84.9561 | 14.5999 | 26.9609
 2097152 | 32768 | 93.9102 | 16.6942 | 33.7703

-#### GCC 4.9.2 vs. 6.3.0
+#### GCC 4.9.2 vs. 5.4.0 vs. 6.3.0

 It seems very hard to get gcc 4.9.2 to vectorize loops.
-Here are some performance numbers from a 6-core AMD Phenom II X6 1090T processor at 3.21 GHz (OpenMP active) using `g++` 4.9.2 and then 6.3.0.
+Here are some performance numbers from a 6-core AMD Phenom II X6 1090T processor at 3.21 GHz (OpenMP active) using `g++` 4.9.2, 5.4.0, and then 6.3.0.
 The command-line to build both versions was:

     g++ -std=c++11 -O2 -march=native -fopenmp -ffast-math -ftree-vectorize -ftree-loop-vectorize -o onbody onbody.cpp